bbuie/code_snippets/docs/docs/DEVELOPMENT.md

 1. Use our [Docker Setup Steps](../docker/README.md) to run this repository locally

+### Developer user

+You can use the following credentials to login to the site locally:

+Username: wpadmin
+Password: wpadmin

 ### Branching model (release model)

 1. We use the branching model found here: http://nvie.com/posts/a-successful-git-branching-model/